rht-labs/enablement-docs/facilitation/04-retrospectives/README.md

 ## Facilitation Materials Needed

-Different retrospectives will need different materials
+Different retrospectives will need different materials:
-* A 'round the circle' impact feedback session should have an object (e.g. small football) to throw around the room - whoever has the object is the speaker
+* A 'round the circle' impact feedback session should have an object (e.g. small football) to throw around the room (whoever has the object is the speaker)
-* The stop/start/continue format requires sticky notes (ideally different colors), sharpie pens and flip-chart or magic whiteboard paper
+* The stop/start/continue format requires sticky notes (ideally different colors), sharpie pens and flip-chart or magic whiteboard paper to radiate the output
 * The timeline and real-time retrospectives require sticky tape to create the timeline and the same materials as stop/start/continue format